sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.4.1 Reboot Cause CLIs
 * There are two existing CLIs "show reboot-cause" and "show reboot-cause history"
 * These two CLIs are extended to "show reboot-cause all" and "show reboot-cause history \<option\>", where the "option" could be DPUx, all or SWITCH
-* When each DPU turns online the NPU chassisd will fetch the reboot-cause using the "get_reboot_cause()" API.
-* The NPU chassisd will persist the reboot cause under "/host/reboot-cause/module/dpux" and update the chassisStateDB REBOOT_CAUSE table.
 * The DPUs will limit the number of history entries to a maximum of ten.
 * The recent reboot-cause can be derived from that list of reboot-causes.
 * Platform hardware should have the DPU reboot-cause available on the NPU side and provided it to the "get_reboot_cause()" API